Homeware giant Bed Bath & Beyond has filed for bankruptcy

 The company, which also owns the BuyBuy Baby chain, has struggled to regain its financial footing after a series of turnaround attempts that proved to be mistimed or ineffective.

 Then came hundreds of store closures, sweeping layoffs and news of the shocking death of the company's financial chief.
-Suppliers hesitated about sending more stuff to Bed Bath & Beyond, worried they wouldn't get paid for it.
+Suppliers hesitated about sending more stuff to Bed Bath & Beyond, worried they wouldn't get paid.

 In January, the chain defaulted on some of its loans, prompting those lenders to cut off its credit.
 The company began striking last-chance deals to stay afloat, selling more shares, asking landlords for breaks on rent and even having another company pay for its merchandise.
 In mid-April, its stock price sank to 24 cents.